an9wer/an9wer.github.io/src/2023/09/16_Improving SSH Connections by Cloudflare WARP.rst

             the quality of SSH connection to my remote server.

-The quality of a SSH connection to a remote server is always poor when the remote server is truely remote - so far away from me.
-As network packets of a SSH connection, heading to the remote server, have to go through a series of routing hops, the further the distance usually means the higher the network latency.
-Moreover, The situation gets worse when the network connection is not stable, in which a few parts of the packets are lost on their way to reach the remote server.
+The quality of a SSH connection to a remote server is always poor when the remote server is truely "remote" - which locates so far away from me.
+Because network packets of a SSH connection, heading to the remote server, have to go through a series of routing hops, the further the distance, the higher the network latency.
+Moreover, The situation become worse when the network connection is not stable, in which a few of the packets are lost on their way to reach the remote server.

 The experience of performing operation on my remote server via SSH is highly connected to the network latency.
 A bad experience is when typing commands,